AhmadAL-Quraan/Server-rebuild/README.md

+# Rebuild a server with enterprises best practices

 * The point of this task is to a apply Enterprises best practices on a server.
 * There is requirements for the server, could be found at [requirements](requirements).